 Tzouhalem is an iconic mountain that rises recognizably to the northeast of Duncan.
 If you’re a resident of Vancouver Island it’s likely you’ve driven past this fantastic southern Vancouver island hike many times.
-That’s not to say that Mt Tzouhalem is a local secret by any means – it’s one of the most popular areas in the region for outdoor recreation, with a myriad of hiking and mountain biking trails to be explored.
-One of the best and most popular trails on Mt Tzouhalem is the one that leads to a fantastic panoramic overlook of the Cowichan Valley.
+That’s not to say that Mount Tzouhalem is a local secret by any means – it’s one of the most popular areas in the region for outdoor recreation, with a myriad of hiking and mountain biking trails to be explored.
+One of the best and most popular trails on Mount Tzouhalem is the one that leads to a fantastic panoramic overlook of the Cowichan Valley.
 This viewpoint is often referred to as the Cross Viewpoint in reference to the large white cross that was formerly erected on the spot.
-Mt Tzouhalem is not only one of the best hikes near Duncan, but the views from the top make it one of my favourite hikes on southern Vancouver Island.
+Mount Tzouhalem is not only one of the best hikes near Duncan, but the views from the top make it one of my favourite hikes on southern Vancouver Island.

 The mountain was originally known as Shkewetsen“, or “basking in the sun”.
 According to oral history, local people’s took shelter on the slopes of the mountain during The Great Flood.
 The mountain was named after Tzouhalem, a Qualicum chief who was banished to the mountain by his own people because of all his murders.

 Tzouhalem lived out the rest of his life in a cave on the side of the mountain with his fourteen wives.
-Ultimately he decided that he wanted a fifteenth, and was killed in his attempt to take one from Penelakut Island.
+Ultimately he decided that he wanted a fifteenth, and was killed in his attempt to “take one” from Penelakut Island.

-Continue reading this blog post for everything you need to know to experience the Mt Tzouhalem Viewpoint hike on Vancouver Island for yourself, including distance, elevation gain, how to get there, the best time to visit, and lots of photos of my experience.
+Continue reading this blog post for everything you need to know to experience the Mount Tzouhalem Viewpoint hike on Vancouver Island for yourself, including distance, elevation gain, how to get there, the best time to visit, and lots of photos of my experience.

 When hiking it’s generally important to avoid harmful practices such as disturbing plants or rock-stacking, or removing any natural object from flowers to rocks, as it’s important to leave the environment as natural as possible for the animals and for fellow hikers to enjoy in perpetuity.
 That said, I made sure to uproot and carry down some small scotch broom plants.
 As many flowers as there are, there are few enough that if we all took one, then there wouldn’t be any left.
 Take only photos, leave only footprints.

 If you haven’t heard of Leave No Trace principles, they’re also really essential to read up on before heading anywhere into the outdoors in general.
-Following these important principles basically means doing your best to leave beautiful places like Mt Tzouhalem as good (if not better) than you found them, both for their preservation and for the enjoyment of other visitors.
+Following these important principles basically means doing your best to leave beautiful places like Mount Tzouhalem as good (if not better) than you found them, both for their preservation and for the enjoyment of other visitors.

-Mt Tzouhalem Viewpoint Round Trip Details
+Mount Tzouhalem Viewpoint Round Trip Details

 Distance: 6 KM / 3.7 MI